jnoortheen/magik-vscode/README.md

 - When you are satisfied and want to install the extension, copy this folder to ```<user_home>/.vscode/extensions``` along other extensions

 ***Note***:
+    - For more installation instruction see [Extension Quickstart](./magik/vsc-extension-quickstart.md)
-    For list of extension features refer the [Extension Readme](./magik/README.md)
+    - For list of extension features refer the [Extension Readme](./magik/README.md)

 ## Reference: